Tincup Pass

 The road to the summit is totally unpaved.
 It’s called County Road 267.
 It’s 20.43km (12.7 miles) long, running west-east from Tincup (in Gunnison County) to St. Elmo (a ghost town in Chaffee County founded in 1880).

-Set high in the heart of the Sawatch Range of Colorado Rockies, the road to the summit is one of the highest roads of Colorado.
-The road is open seasonally from mid June to early autumn (depending on snow conditions).
-Because of the high elevation snow is present on the pass until early July.
-Always check avalanche conditions prior venturing out in the winter.
+Set high in the heart of the Sawatch Range of Colorado Rockies, the road to the summit is open seasonally from mid-June to early autumn (depending on snow conditions).
+Because of the high elevation, snow is present on the pass until early July.
+Always check avalanche conditions before venturing out in the winter.

 Is the road to Tincup Pass in Colorado difficult?

 The road is suitable for any high-clearance, 4-wheel-drive SUV with low-range gearing.
 It’s easier from the east.
-The road is in generally good shape.
-Steeper portions are eroded with many exposed rocks.
+The road is generally in good shape, though steeper portions are eroded with many exposed rocks.
 The west side of the pass is pretty rough.
 The trail features a few steep sections and a few narrow areas where two cars can barely pass each other.
-Near the pass the trail got narrow enough to require careful driving, with high cliffs.
-Rocky at the top with one short section of narrow shelf road at 12,000 feet that often remains snow covered into early July.
-Road is usually wide enough for easy passage with oncoming traffic, mostly ATVs.
+Near the pass, the trail gets narrow enough to require careful driving, with high cliffs.
+Rocky at the top with one short section of narrow shelf road at 12,000 feet that often remains snow-covered into early July.
+The road is usually wide enough for easy passage with oncoming traffic, mostly ATVs.

 When was the road to Tincup Pass in Colorado built?